 In flight, willets can be identified by their prominent, distinctive black and white wing pattern.

 The call of the willet is a noisy pill-will-willet.

 From mid-May to late July, willets nest in the lower Eastern Shore’s tidal marshes.
 Females lay an average of four olive-colored eggs into a grass-covered depression in the ground.
-The male incubates the eggs at night.
-About 2-3 weeks after the chicks hatch, the female abandons the nest.
+About 2 to 3 weeks after the chicks hatch, the female abandons the nest.
 The male remains for about two more weeks to care for them.
 Willets can live for 10 years.